khushi999/SolarIQ/README.md

 This method allows the model to learn from historical trends and patterns.
 ```
 ![Sequence Diagram](assets/sequence_diagram.png)
-✅ We generated 358 such sequences from the cleaned NASA POWER dataset.
+✅ Generated 358 such sequences from the cleaned NASA POWER dataset.

 ---